harshini-t-codes/Java-project-showcase/README.md

 ### 1. Vehicle Parking & Billing System

 A console-based application to manage vehicle parking and calculate billing based on vehicle type.
+Used java programming and loops(if,else) for creating a basic level project.